Dynafit Hoji Pro Tour Review

 Downhill Performance

 Our team really liked the downhill performance of the Hoji.
 The biggest difference between the Hoji and other boots is the way the cuff locks to the lower boot shell.
-The tensioned mechanism creates a more positive connection that is very obvious in head-to-head "carpet testing".
+The tensioned mechanism creates a more positive connection that is obvious in head-to-head “carpet testing”.
 All other reviews focus on this difference, and it is indeed noticeable and better.
 However, we found that the positivity difference is virtually lost in all but the most discerning ski testers in very optimal conditions.
 The major perk of the Hoji boot's downhill performance is its smooth, stiff, and progressive forward flex.
-The graduated forward flexion is something we would expect from a resort overlap boot, not from a six pound touring boot.
+The graduated forward flexion is something we would expect from a resort overlap boot, not from a six-pound touring boot.
 These things ski very, very well.

 Comfort and Fit